Texopolis/mintNFTsBackend/README.md

-Contracts and backend logic for troutNFT generator Currently deployed to Kovan testnet
+Contracts and backend logic for troutNFT generator.

+Currently deployed to Kovan testnet.

-Frontend repo at
+Frontend repo = mintNFTsApp